A generalized Legendre duality relation and Gaussian saturation: Proof of Theorem : symmetric inverse Brascamp--Lieb inequality under log-concavity

 The main benefit to work on this regularized framework is about the existence of the minimizer.
 Because of the compactness, it is clear that the minimizer of ${\rm I}_{\mathcal{G}_{\lambda,\Lambda}}(\mathbf{n},\mathbf{c},\mathcal{Q})$ exists regardless of the Brascamp--Lieb datum, as long as $\lambda>0$ and $\Lambda <\infty$.
 We will also prove that the same is true for ${\rm I}^{(e)}_{\lambda,\Lambda}(\mathbf{n},\mathbf{c},\mathcal{Q})$ in Theorem \ref{t:Extremiser}.
 Thanks to the existence of the minimizer, we will next prove the regularized version of Theorem \ref{t:MainIBL}.
 That is, for any Brascamp--Lieb datum $(\mathbf{n},\mathbf{c},\mathcal{Q})$,

 holds as long as $\lambda>0$ and $\Lambda<\infty$.
 This is the main part of the proof of Theorem \ref{t:MainIBL}; see forthcoming Theorem \ref{t:RegGaussianSaturation}.
 Finally, we conclude the proof of Theorem \ref{t:MainIBL} by the limiting argument $\lambda\to0$ and $\Lambda\to \infty$.
 The idea of such a regularized framework of the Brascamp--Lieb inequality comes from the work of Bennett--Carbery--Christ--Tao \cite[Corollary 8.15]{BCCT} where they gave an alternative proof of Theorem \ref{t:Lieb} by restricting a class of input functions to $\{ u(1,x): u(0,\cdot) \in L^1(\mathbb{R}^n) \}$ where $u(t,x)$ is the heat solution with initial data $u(0,\cdot)$.
 By virtue of the regularizing effect of heat flow, $u(1,x)$ earns the log-convexity, and indeed it becomes $\Lambda$-uniformly log-convex for some appropriate $\Lambda>0$; see \cite[Lemma 8.6]{BCCT}.
-This idea of the proof of the Gaussian saturation was further developed for the reverse Brascamp--Lieb inequality by Valdimarsson \cite{Val}, and the inverse Brascamp--Lieb inequalty under Barthe--Wolff's nondegeneracy condition by Bez--Nakamura \cite{BN}.
+This idea of the proof of the Gaussian saturation was further developed for the reverse Brascamp--Lieb inequality by Valdimarsson \cite{Val}, and the inverse Brascamp--Lieb inequality under the nondegeneracy condition of Barthe--Wolff by Bez--Nakamura \cite{BN}.